JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 # Costs

 The cost calculation is still a bit of a mystery to me.
 I'm not sure if the image base64 counts as part of the input tokens or if "low res" mode only charges a flat 85 token plus output tokens.
-I'll continue to test and update this section, but i'm seeing input tokens in the tens of thosands per image right now
+I'll continue to test and update this section, but i'm seeing input tokens in the tens of thousands per image right now

 * Don't forget to specify "low res" mode in the image url:
     * `image_url": {"url": f"data:image/png;base64,{base64_screenshot}", "detail": "low"},`